Site specific simulation of ice shed and ice throw from wind turbines using ballistic models (EISBALL)

 Contact: Markus Drapalik

-The importance of risk assessments for ice shed or ice throw also increases with higher terrain complexity and/or icing frequency.
-These assessments usually rely on ballistic models to calculate shed or throw distances.
-However, the models currently used have significant weaknesses.
-The comparison between experiments and model calculations shows that no model can satisfactorily reproduce the shed distances.
-Furthermore, no reliability limits are given for the existing models, which means that for safety reasons considerably higher distances from wind power plants to infrastructures have to be selected.
-Finally, the applied simulation programs were mostly designed for flat or evenly inclined terrain; more complex terrains are not at all or at best poorly represented.
+With increasing complexity of the terrain or greater icing frequency, the importance of risk analyses for ice fall or throw also increases.
+For this purpose, ballistic models are usually used to calculate the drop or throw distances.
+However, the models currently in use have significant weaknesses.
+The comparison between experiments and model calculations shows that none of the existing models can reproduce the fall distances satisfactorily.
+Furthermore, no reliability limits are known for the existing models, which means that much higher distances between wind turbines and infrastructures have to be chosen for safety reasons.